MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_cruise_track_datasets.rst

             End depth [m].
 This parameter sets the upper bound of the depth cut on the target datasets.
 Note depth is a positive number (depth is 0 at the surface and increases towards the ocean floor).

         **temporalTolerance: list of int**
             Temporal tolerance values between the cruise trajectory and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single integer value is given, that would be applied to all target datasets.
 This parameter is in days except when the target variable represents monthly climatology data in which case it is in months.
-Notice fractional values are not supported in the current version.
+Note fractional values are not supported in the current version.
         **latTolerance: list of float or int**
             Spatial tolerance values in meridional direction [deg] between the cruise trajectory and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single float value is given, that would be applied to all target datasets.
-A "safe" value for this parameter can be slightly larger than the half of the target variable's spatial resolution.
+A "safe" value for this parameter can be slightly larger than half of the target variable's spatial resolution.
         **lonTolerance: list of float or int**
             Spatial tolerance values in zonal direction [deg] between the cruise trajectory and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single float value is given, that would be applied to all target datasets.
-A "safe" value for this parameter can be slightly larger than the half of the target variable's spatial resolution.
+A "safe" value for this parameter can be slightly larger than half of the target variable's spatial resolution.
         **depthTolerance: list of float or int**
             Spatial tolerance values in vertical direction [m] between the cruise trajectory and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single float value is given, that would be applied to all target datasets.